-Costumed kids gather at this Brownstone Brooklyn neighborhood’s Cobble Hill Park and then hit the main drag of Court Street and the surrounding blocks to score big.
+Costumed kids and parents cram into this small Brownstone Brooklyn neighborhood’s Cobble Hill Park and then process.
+Afterwards, the main drag of Court Street and the surrounding blocks are filled with trick or treaters.
 (Venture further down Court to Carroll Gardens for even more candy and brownstones with large front gardens tricked out for the holiday.)
 Be on time: It’s not uncommon for businesses to have their candy stash completely cleared out by the festive costumed throngs.

 Clinton St. between Verandah Place and Congress St.

 When it comes to Halloween, Bed-stuy is an equal opportunity treat provider: the neighborhood encourages both kids and dogs to dress up and load up on treats at area houses and businesses.
 The Stuyvesant Heights Parents Association is sponsoring a spooky Story Patch, dance contest, and parade at Fulton Park on Stuyvesant Avenue, with festivities kicking off at 4:30 p.m.
 Afterwards, pick up a trick-or-treat map created by Bed-Stuy homeowners and block association members for the locations of eager candy distributors.
 Should there be any doubt where the treats are flowing, just look for the orange and black balloons along the way.
 (Now that’s full service!)

 Held at 4:30-7:30p.m.